Pre-Book/docs/docs/setup/README.md

 PreBook is **BYOM**, meaning you need to get your own ISO image of Windows 10 or 11 for your language.

-You can use the downloader below.
-Simply press one of the buttons to get started.
+To do this, you can use the downloader below.
+Simply press one of the download buttons to get started.

-!!! warning "Adblocker issues"
-    If this tool doesn't work, try disabling your ad or tracker blocker.

 **Based upon:** [Microsoft Software Download Listing](https://github.com/massgravel/msdl)